 Timings A single stream of sessions every day, dip in and out across two weeks of great content

 1 ticket £249 + VAT

 For discounts on multiple tickets or an Organisation Pass please contact email@example.com

 We have a limited number of free tickets for charities, students, community groups, engaged citizens and small non-profit organisations.
 We welcome your participation:

 Apply for a pass

 *Organisation pass is available to Developer (public and private), Local government and Investor organisations.
 There are no restrictions on the number of attendees per organisation, all individuals are required to register in advance and be employees of the organisation.
 Please refer to T&Cs.

-What to expect Expect a day of inspiring talks tackling the big issues, from the high street to knife crime, and hands-on workshops designed to supercharge creativity, broaden the conversation and challenge the status quo
+Expect a day of inspiring talks tackling the big issues and hands-on workshops designed to supercharge creativity, broaden the conversation, develop a shared narrative and challenge the status quo